 UC Merced has the most ethnically and culturally diverse student body of all the UC campuses.
 Since 2010, about a third of students on campus have declared majors in the School of Natural Sciences, providing enormous opportunities to develop a diverse workforce with a strong background in science and mathematics.
 An appreciation and commitment to diversity at all levels (students, staff and faculty) are essential for the success of our students, our school and our university.

-Contribute to Addressing the Needs in the San Joaquin Valley and the State
+Contribute to Addressing the Needs of the San Joaquin Valley and the State

 The School of Natural Sciences recognizes its responsibility and value to the public.
 It is committed to addressing the needs of its stakeholders in the state and in the San Joaquin Valley.